njagua3/njagua3/README.md

 ## About Me

-- 🔭 I’m currently working on [Your Current Project/Work]
+- 🔭 I’m currently working on https://njaguanyingi.netlify.app/
-- 🌱 I’m currently learning [New Skills or Technologies]
+- 🌱 I’m currently learning web3
 - 👯 I’m looking to collaborate on [Projects or Open Source Contributions]
 - 🤔 I’m looking for help with [Any Specific Area You Need Help With]
-- 💬 Ask me about [Your Areas of Expertise]
+- 💬 Ask me about [Vanilla Javascript, React JS, Figma]
-- 📫 How to reach me: [Your Contact Information]
+- 📫 How to reach me: njagua.gma@gmail.com
 - 😄 Pronouns: They/Them
-- ⚡ Fun fact: [A Fun Fact About You]
+- ⚡ Fun fact: I love Toyota MR2's

 ## Languages and Tools